Frequently Asked Questions

 What is the relationship between ICER and MSU IT Services?

-MSU ICER is a unit under the Vice President for Research and Graduate Studies (VPRGS).
+MSU ICER is a unit under the Office of Research and Innovation.
 IT Services falls under the MSU CIO.